Lung-MAP: A Master Screening Protocol for Previously-Treated Non-Small Cell Lung Cancer

 10. As a part of the OPEN registration process (see Section 13.4 for OPEN access

-instructions) the treating institution's identity is provided in order to ensure that
+instructions) the treating institution's identity is provided in order to ensure

-study has been entered in the system.
+this study has been entered in the system.

 11. Patients must be informed of the investigational nature of this study and must sign